 The air traffic control tower at the airport doesn’t open until 5:45AM.
 However, planes can still take off before then, just by stating their intentions on the CTAF (Common Traffic Advisory Frequency).
 So pilots are supposed to report that they’re taxiing, entering the runway, etc., so that other pilots can plan accordingly.

 There are two major issues with this incident.
-First of all, the Southwest jet reportedly wasn’t on the CTAF when it departed, so it wasn’t communicating with other aircraft at the airport.
-This is of course a major safety issue.
-It’s not clear if the pilots were just on the wrong frequency, if they had issues with their radios, or what.
+First of all, the Southwest jet wasn’t on the CTAF when it departed, so it wasn’t communicating with other aircraft at the airport.
+This is of course a serious safety issue.

 But here’s the much bigger issue.
-The jet took off at 5:42AM from runway 29, even though the runway was closed at the time, and is believed to have even had a ground services vehicle on it at the time.
+The jet took off at 5:42AM from runway 29, even though the runway was closed at the time.
+There was a ground services vehicle on the runway, which even advised on the CTAF that the runway was closed, and told planes to stay clear.
+Since the Southwest 737 jet wasn’t on the frequency, it didn’t hear this, so took off despite that warning.

 Prior to flying, pilots are supposed to review the NOTAMs (Notice to Airmen, or Notice to Air Mission) for an airport, and the NOTAMs for the airport made it clear that that runway 11/29 was closed until 5:45AM, except for taxiing and crossing the runway.

 Some might not think that it’s a big deal to take off from a closed runway just a few minutes early, but precision matters.
-And in this case it also mattered because there was reportedly a vehicle on the runway at the time.
+And in this case it also mattered because there was a vehicle on the runway at the time performing work.

 What a confusing, reckless incident